 The second Monday in October, known as Columbus Day, has been an official American holiday since 1971.
 Since then, Columbus Day has met with some opposition throughout the country, with some states choosing to recognize the day as Indigenous Peoples’ Day instead.
-Our Columbus Day and Indigenous Peoples’ Day lesson plans are meant to give you a way to consider both perspectives on this holiday.
+Our lessons on this holiday are meant to give students a chance to consider both perspectives and think about the issues this day raises for themselves.

 Recognizing Different Perspectives

 For European settlers such as Christopher Columbus, finding and exploring new lands was a matter of great fame and wealth, not just for the explorers personally but for the country that sponsored the expedition.

 For Native Americans who already lived in the lands being explored by Europeans, however, the results were disastrous.
 Through outright conflict, forced dispossession of lands, and the spread of diseases that local populations had no resistance to, the Native American population suffered greatly as a result of European colonization.

 How are we supposed to celebrate this holiday while also acknowledging the ways Native Americans have been discriminated against and silenced from our national history?
 Instead of trying to answer this question, we can try to present information on both perspectives so students can think critically about this question for themselves.

 Though traditional wisdom has it that Columbus “discovered” North America when landing there in 1492, there were many different Native American peoples who called those lands home.
 Four notable tribes covered in our Indigenous Peoples’ Day lesson are the Cherokee, the Mohawk tribe, the Sioux, and the Navajo tribe, although there are obviously many more worthy of our study.